marcelhollerbach/spawny/src/sp-protocol/README.md

 # Protocol

 A greeter is a piece of software that connects to the server socket of the daemon.
+There are safe calls, a safe call can only be called from a process that is in the session of a started greeter process.

 # Greeter to daemon